When Should I Take the MCAT exam?

 There are multiple paths to Test Day.
 Some students utilize the extensive library of Blueprint MCAT’s (formerly Next Step) free resources to get started on their MCAT prep.
 Others prefer to take a live MCAT class or self-study with an online MCAT course or private MCAT tutoring.
 The point is there is no best way to prepare, but you need to find the path that is best for you.

 An MCAT diagnostic, along with an evaluation of your current academic record (often done with your premed advisor) can give you a good idea of your current readiness.
 A good diagnostic exam will give you evidence as to how well you handle the unique nature of the MCAT.
 Your initial readiness and preferred style of prep will influence your study timeline and thus, your possible MCAT dates.

-If you are a self-studier, but are taking a full semester of coursework in the spring, you may not be able to start your MCAT prep until May.
+If you are taking a full semester of coursework in the spring, you may not be able to start your MCAT prep until May.
 If you have a light semester, and only need a bit of fine tuning, you could study part-time during the semester and be ready quicker.
-Effective study plans for the new MCAT typically range from 12-20 weeks in length, with most falling between 12-16 weeks.
+Effective MCAT study plans typically range from 12-20 weeks in length, with most falling between 12-16 weeks.
 You may be right within the range, you may not, there is no magic timeline and more study time does not necessarily translate to better results.